Take a sneak peek at the new NIST.gov and let us know what you think!

-As part of our program in fast neutron technology, we are continuing our work in improving fast neutron detection and spectroscopy.
-The basic principle involved using a large volume of liquid scintillator to detector fast neutrons through their recoil interaction with protons in the scintillator.
-The neutrons thermalize and are captured, thus producing a signal indicating that the recoil event was due to a neutron.
-This capture serves to discriminate against background events. figure 1 shows the final assembly of a 16-channel spectrometer constructed in collaboration with Russian researchers at the Institute for Nuclear Research.
+Figure 1 (top right) shows the final assembly of a 16-channel spectrometer constructed in collaboration with Russian researchers at the Institute for Nuclear Research.
 The size of the 16 segments was chosen so that a fast neutron interacts on average only once in a segment, thus allowing one to correct for the nonlinear light yield, which is the dominant cause of poor energy resolution.
-The detector was constructed in Russia and recently sent to NIST for testing.
-The detector was filled with liquid scintillator and tested with neutrons in the CNIF facility.
+The detector will use a commercial liquid scintillator that we have doped with enriched Li-6 to act as the neutron capture agent.

 In collaboration with the University of Maryland and Yale University, we have also constructed two larger volume detectors to use in the underground and surface environments where high efficiency is more important that energy resolution.
 A construction of a prototype Fast Neutron Spectrometer (FaNS-1) consisting of six He-3 proportional counters placed between six large blocks of plastic scintillator was completed and assembled at Kimballton Underground Research Facility near Blacksburg, VA, as seen in the photograph.
 It has also been used to measure fast neutron backgrounds near reactors.